pbailis/bailis.org-blog/_posts/2014-01-13-stickiness-and-client-server-session-guarantees.md

-One of the most common consistency requirements I encounter in modern web services is a guarantee called "read your writes" (RYW): each user's reads should reflect its prior writes.
-This guarantees that, for example, once I successfully post a Tweet, I'll be able to read it after a page refresh.
+One of the most common consistency requirements I encounter in modern web services is a guarantee called "read your writes" (RYW): each user's reads should reflect the client's prior writes.
+This means that, for example, once I successfully post a Tweet, I'll be able to read it after a page refresh.
 Without RYW, I have no idea whether my update succeeded or was lost, and I might end up posting *again*, resulting